ivotron/quiho-popper/paper/paper.md

-We note that before generating a regression model, we normalize the data using the `StandardScaler` method from `scikit-learn`, which removes the mean from the dataset and scales the data to unit variance.
-Given that the `bogo-ops-per-second` metric does not quantify work consistently across stressors, we normalize the data in order to prevent some features from dominating in the process of creating the prediction models.
+We note that before generating a regression model, we normalize the data using the `StandardScaler` method from `scikit-learn`, which removes the mean (centers it on zero) and scales the data to unit variance.
+Given that the `bogo-ops-per-second` metric does not quantify work consistently across stressors, we normalize the data in order to prevent some features from dominating in the process of creating the prediction models (the data for @Fig:variability has been normalized prior to being plotted).
 In section @Sec:eval we evaluate the effectiveness of FGRUPs.

-![The workflow applied in order to obtain FGRUPs.
-](figures/fgrup-generation.png){#fig:fgrup-generation}

 ## Using FGRUPs in Automated Regression Tests {#sec:compare-fgrups}